MalwareSec/AES-CLI/README.md

 This is a simple program written in python that encrypts and decrypts strings encoded in base64

-###Setup
+##Setup

 Create your key:

   python make_key.py

-Create your initialization vector:

-make_iv.py
+Your RSA private key is then stored in the file 'key.bin'

 Run main:

-python main.py
+  python encrypt.py

 Follow me on twitter for more: @Malware_Sec

-~This project is fully functional but still in development~
+~This project is fully functional but still in development